artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 generate a high-quality JP2000 from the TIFF.
 Instead of accessing the TIFF every time a new access derivative is required, you would then use the JP2000 to make new copies of the file.

+Service (or mezzanine) files can be added to standard transfer types.

 Inside your top-level directory, create a ``service`` subdirectory and place the service copies of your originals inside this file.